-The ranges of higher frequency and pitch can be between 2000Hz to 20000Hz (2kHz-20kHz).
-They can also be achieved by using tweeters.
+The higher frequency and pitch ranges can be between 2000Hz to 20000Hz (2kHz-20kHz).
+They can also be achieved by using tweezers.

 Remember that multiple speakers have difficulty producing the lowest and most extreme frequencies.
 It is similar to how speakers struggle to produce a deep or high-pitched sound with their voices.
 They both sound best and operate at the middle of their range.